 I shook my head, feeling the ‘no’ that desperately needed to escape.
 “Why do you want to know?”

-“Why do you want to know what David and Ethan wanted to do to you?”
+“Why do you want to know what Mark and Ethan wanted to do to you?”

 Curse his well-argued points!